Ayofase/Ayofase-netflix-performance-insights/README.md

 Data cleaning process with the use of Excel, SQL and R to critical ensure good data quality and consistency before analysis.
 Below are the steps used for cleaning and preparing the dataset

 #### 1. **Handling Missing Values**
    - Using Conditional Formatting in Microsoft Excel to highlight missing values.
+9,836 missing release date data where found for both tv show and movies data with a total row number of 16,163
    - **TMDb API Integration:**
 Missing Netflix release dates for movies and tv shows were retrieved using the TMDb API (The Movie Database).
 A custom R function was implemented to perform this integration using the `httr` package for making API requests and the `jsonlite` package for parsing JSON responses from the TMDb API.
 If no matches were found for a title the corresponding release date field for that title was set to NA.
 #### 2. **Standardize Data Types**